pocesar/docker-git-deploy/README.md

 Docker Git Deploy
 ================

 Dockerized Git deploy through SSH service, built on top of [official Ubuntu](https://registry.hub.docker.com/_/ubuntu/) trusty image.
+It uses git 'post-receive' hook and provides nice colored logs for each pushed commit.

-Accepts an `IN`, `OUT`, `USER` and `PUBLIC_KEY` settings, if the git history doesn't matter to you, pass only the `OUT` and `PUBLIC_KEY` settings
+Accepts an `IN`, `OUT`, `USER` and `PUBLIC_KEY` settings through environment variables, if the git history doesn't matter to you, pass only the `OUT` and `PUBLIC_KEY` settings, which aren't optional

-Doesn't allow user logins, only public keys.
+This Dockerized image doesn't allow plain text logins, can only connect to it through the use of a public key.

 ## Defaults